wasswarichard/Class-Scheduling-Solution/README.md

 - The `DefaultCommandRunner` enforces a timeout and captures stdout/stderr.
 - `HaskellGAClient` and `PrologValidator` treat timeouts, non-zero exit codes, and blank outputs as errors.
 - JSON serialization is centralized via `JsonUtil` to keep configuration consistent.

-## License
-Specify your license here (e.g., MIT), if applicable.

-## Acknowledgements
-This project combines paradigms for educational purposes: functional programming (Haskell), logic programming (Prolog), and object-oriented/Spring for orchestration.